-The U.S. Environmental Protection Agency (EPA) has determined that 5.8 micrograms (µg) of mercury per liter (L) of blood represents a "safe" level, of exposure to methylmercury.
-Regular consumption of low mercury-containing fish (such as salmon, bluegill and crappies) is an important part of a healthy diet.
+The U.S. Environmental Protection Agency (EPA) has determined that methylmercury levels up to 5.8 micrograms (mcg) per liter (L) of blood are "safe".
+Even though some fish are a source of methylmercury, regular consumption of fish known to be lower in mercury is an important part of a healthy diet.

 What is being done about mercury in Minnesota?